VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 * Explicit non virtual calls on objects whose class doesn’t override a virtual method
 * Support for friend classes to access protected members (breaking encapsulation and tightly coupling some classes together)
 * Fixed point math, preferably -but configurable- on 16 bit data types to prevent the promotion to 64 bit types when multiplying and dividing 32 bit data types

+## Safety

+To implement some of its OOP features, VUEngine makes extensive use of pointers and cast them aggresive through the code base.
+This inevitably runs the risk of using invalid pointers.
+To mitigate that pitfal, the engine provides a few tools and strategies.

+### Safe casting

+The engine provides methods with the form `Classname::safeCast` to safely cast objects and returns NULL in case that the object is invalid, deleted or isn't an instance of a class that derives from the one performing the call.

+`Classname::safeCast` decays into a plain, unsafe C cast under non debug build modes.
+When building in debug mode, the method `Classname::safeCast` performs a full blown RTTI, returning NULL if it fails or the same pointer casted to the desired class.

+When building in beta mode or below, the transpiler adds checks for the validity of the object pointer (`this`) passed to all methods.
+A call to `Classname::safeCast` is performed too to help track code paths that cause invalid pointers being passed to the wrong methods.
+This is a very costly check and can easily overflow the stack, particularly if multiplexed VIP interrupts are enabled.

+### Checking pointers

+Another tool provided to combat invalid pointers usage is the macro `isDeleted(objectPointer)`.
+It is advisable to always perform this check before calling any method on any object pointer.